Chicken Noodle Soup with Lemon and Fresh Herbs

 - Melt butter in a large Dutch oven or soup pot.2 tbsp butter

 - Add the celery, carrots, onions, herbs, red pepper flakes, and a pinch of salt and pepper.
-Cook on medium heat for 10 to 15 minutes, or until vegetables soften.1 cup celery (about 3 stalks), 1 cup carrots (about 3 carrots), 1 small onion (about 1 ½ cups), 1 tbsp fresh thyme, 1 tbsp fresh rosemary, ¼ tsp red pepper flakes, Salt, Cracked black pepper
+Cook on medium heat for 10 minutes, or until vegetables soften.1 cup celery (about 3 stalks), 1 cup carrots (about 3 carrots), 1 small onion (about 1 ½ cups), 1 tbsp fresh thyme, 1 tbsp fresh rosemary, ¼ tsp red pepper flakes, Salt, Cracked black pepper

 - Add the chicken broth to the pot with the vegetables and bring the liquid to a low boil.
 Once boiling, reduce the heat to a simmer, which is just below a boil (you’ll usually want to adjust your temperature to medium-low heat for this).8 cups chicken broth